Jddelara01/CafeScript/README.md

             - Function with the largest signature take 1 arguments, while the median is 0.
             - Largest function has 6 statements in it, while the median is 2.5.
             - The most complex function has a cyclomatic complexity value of 4 while the median is 1.
+        - youOrder.js
+            - There are 15 functions in this file.
+            - Function with the largest signature take 1 arguments, while the median is 0.
+            - Largest function has 13 statements in it, while the median is 6.
+            - The most complex function has a cyclomatic complexity value of 4 while the median is 2.
+            - Three warnings (Functions declared within loops referencing an outer scoped variable may lead to confusing semantics) but should be okay as I have to use a global variable.